keeshux/bitcoinspv/README.markdown

 * [AutoCoding](https://github.com/nicklockwood/AutoCoding.git)
 * [CocoaAsyncSocket](https://github.com/robbiehanson/CocoaAsyncSocket.git)

 Setup is straightforward thanks to the brilliant [CocoaPods](http://cocoapods.org/) utility.
+I usually test the software on iOS 7 but everything *should* be fine on 6.x as well.

 #### Podfile

-First make sure you're deploying to iOS 7.x and above:

-    platform :ios, '7.0'

-then add the following line:
+Add the following line:

     pod 'WaSPV', '~> 0.1'

-and run `pod install`.
+and run on the terminal:

+    $ pod install

 #### Imports